gargkrish17-ctrl/FIFA-WorldCup-Prediction/README.md

-# FIFA World Cup 2026 Prediction
+- Gaussian Naive Bayes achieved the best classification performance among all tested models.
-This project developed machine learning models to predict FIFA World Cup match outcomes using historical tournament data and FIFA team rankings.
-Among all models tested, the tuned Random Forest Classifier achieved the best performance (59% accuracy) and was selected as the final prediction model.
+- Reducing feature dependency improved Naive Bayes performance by better aligning the data with its independence assumption, while KNN remained the weakest-performing model.

-Feature engineering played an important role in model performance.
-Goal_Avg_Diff provided a slight improvement for Logistic Regression but reduced the performance of Random Forest, suggesting that its usefulness depends on the learning algorithm.
-Experience_Diff consistently reduced model accuracy and was therefore excluded from the final feature set.
+- Experience_Diff consistently reduced model performance, indicating that historical World Cup participation alone was not a strong predictor of match outcomes and introduced noise rather than useful information.

-Hyperparameter tuning using GridSearchCV improved the Random Forest model compared to its default configuration, highlighting the importance of model optimization.
-The final model was then used to generate Home Win, Away Win, and Draw probabilities for FIFA World Cup 2026 fixtures.
+- GridSearchCV improved Random Forest performance compared to the baseline model, though it did not surpass Naive Bayes.

-Overall, the project demonstrates how historical performance data, FIFA rankings, and carefully selected engineered features can be combined to build an effective sports outcome prediction system.
+- Naive Bayes and Random Forest produced similar Home Win % and Away Win % trends, but differed noticeably in their Draw % probability forecasts.